The former unionist applied to import a medicinal cannabis product, only to discover the extent of NZ's impossible restrictions.

 The medical technocrats had a point about California's crazy-loose medpot regulation.
 The fact that Bloom Farms can't provide a product assay creates problems in other countries.
 Falkov submitted the application to use "non-pharmaceutical grade" cannabis medicine anyway.
 The ministry responded swiftly.
 Kelly's bid was not declined but "deferred," pending further information from her doctor.

-was extraordinary.
+The letter Kelly received informing her of the deferral was extraordinary.
 Among other things, Dr Falkov was faulted for failing to seek advice from a palliative care specialist on other treatment options.
 He had also failed to meet the criterion that Kelly be hospitalised, despite her desire to spend her final months at home with her family.
 Last week, Kelly announced that her application would be discontinued because the criteria were impossible to meet.

 In the documents we received, acting director of public health Dr Stewart Jessamine frets about "the challenge of expanding use of CBD and cannabinoid containing products" and proposes that even "compassionate use of a product that has not reached Phase II clinical studies would not be permitted."